 Our keyword research informs and guides almost every aspect of our on-page SEO strategy.

 But exactly how do we incorporate our keywords into our content to rank higher and satisfy our visitors?

 How keyword intent informs on-page SEO

-Keyword intent and targeting is one of the 9 most critical SEO success factors.
+Keyword intent and targeting is one of the 9 part SEO priority list.

 In brief, imagine you want to optimize for the following keyword: ‘Tesla shares’.

 The three primary classifications of search intent are ‘do’, ‘know’, and ‘go queries’.

 For ‘do’ queries, the person wants to perform a specific action, like buy Tesla shares.

 Do queries are at the bottom of the sales funnel.